neatorobito/Salut/README.md

 ###Why the name?
 What does it mean?

 Salut is a French greeting.
 It's another way to say hello or goodbye.
-Apple's technology used in iOS to do something similar thing is called Bonjour.
+Apple's technology used in iOS to do something similar is called Bonjour.

 ##Dependencies